 Wall Street's Predatory Mortgages in Detroit

-The lawsuit is the first of its kind, brought on behalf of homeowners, seeking to hold a Wall Street bank accountable under the Fair Housing Act for the devastation to communities of color.
-In July 2013 Morgan Stanley’s motion to dismiss the case was denied, allowing the ACLU to proceed with our claim under the Fair Housing Act.
-After engaging in extensive discovery, the ACLU filed a motion in June 2014 to certify a class of approximately 6,000 African American homeowners in Detroit who obtained predatory New Century Mortgages.
+The lawsuit was the first of its kind, brought on behalf of homeowners, seeking to hold a Wall Street bank accountable under the Fair Housing Act for the devastation to communities of color.
+In 2013, Morgan Stanley’s motion to dismiss the case was denied, allowing the ACLU to proceed with our claim under the Fair Housing Act.
+Unfortunately, in 2014 the trial judge denied the ACLU’s motion to certify a class of approximately 6,000 African American homeowners in Detroit who obtained predatory New Century Mortgages.

 (Adkins v.
-Morgan Stanley; attorneys include Brooke Tucker, Sarah Mehta and Michael J. Steinberg of the ACLU of Michigan; Larry Schwartztol, Dennis Parker and Rachel Goodman of the National ACLU; Stuart Rossman of the National Consumer Law Center; and Elizabeth Cabraser of Leif Cabraser Heimann & Bernstein.)
+Morgan Stanley; attorneys include Brooke Tucker, Sarah Mehta and Michael J. Steinberg of the ACLU of Michigan; Larry Schwartztol, Dennis Parker and Rachel Goodman of the National ACLU; Stuart Rossman of the National Consumer Law Center; and Elizabeth Cabraser of Leif Cabraser.)